jasmeet2004/SCM_PR-06/README.md

 - **Remember Me:** Ability for users to enable the "Remember Me" feature for automatic login.
 - **Social Media Integration:** Users can sign up using their social media accounts such as Facebook, Twitter, and Google.

 🔒🌟💻 Don't miss out on this exciting project!
-Start your secure login and registration journey today! 🚀🔑
+Start your secure login and registration journey today!! 🚀🔑